mbuszka/semantic-transformer/README.md

 `cabal build` -- to build

 # Running examples
-`cabal run semt-exe -- /path/to/definitions` to perform control flow analysis and display intermediate representations
+`cabal run semt -- /path/to/definitions`

+This command will perform all transformations, run tests on intermediate results and display final program.

 # Example programs
-`test/lambda.smt` -- minimal evaluator for λ-calculus
+`test/lambda.smt` -- evaluator for λ-calculus with some tests

-`test/lambda-env.smt` -- evaluator with environments

-`test/unary.smt` -- addition of unary encoded numbers, currently hangs the analysis